OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_sheet.md

 through to external services it might make use of (changing of which happen during **_Product Inception_**), what makes up this application and how are those parts kept secure?
-In order to do this we leverage a library of secure design patterns and ready to use components in the defined in the [Golden Path / Paved Road](tbd.md) and by analysing those choices through [Threat Modelling](Threat_Modeling_Cheat_Sheet.md).
+In order to do this we leverage a library of secure design patterns and ready to use components in the defined in your Golden Path / Paved Road documentation and by analysing those choices through [Threat Modelling](Threat_Modeling_Cheat_Sheet.md).

 A part of this component review must also include the more commercial aspects of selecting